Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 • coagulogram - a comprehensive analysis (shows the general state of blood clotting).

-If you have been assigned these tests - do not delay going to the laboratory!
+If you have been assigned these analyzes - do not delay the trip to the laboratory!

 Why does a person have thick blood, reasons.

-The causes of excessive blood viscosity can be both chronic and acute pathological processes.
-They become the actual cause of a violation of blood viscosity and an increase in the boundaries of its normal indicators.
+The reasons for excessive blood viscosity can be both chronic and acute pathological processes.
+They become the actual cause of a violation of blood viscosity and an increase in the boundaries of its normal parameters.

 The reasons may be: